 - Mrs Swindells in memory of her mother Mrs Shepley, 50Gns

-A memorial plaque to those members of the Kerridge Methodist Sunday School who were killed in the two wars was originally installed at this church, and on closure in 1982, it was moved to Holy Trinity church.
+A memorial plaque to those members of the Kerridge Methodist Sunday School who were killed in the two wars was originally installed at this church, and on closure in 1982, it was moved to Holy Trinity church, and on that closure was moved to St Oswald’s church at Bollington Cross.

 Clicking the reference description takes you back to the text